 Burnout is when a person goes through mental, emotional, and physical exhaustion.
 It is determined as an occupational risk factor since it triggers in work, making you feel emotionally drained to keep up with your daily tasks.

 Burnout has affected many workers in diverse industries.
-However, it has been reflected more in the tech field in recent years due to the extreme fatigue, and stress workers go through in the technology sector, such as working long hours, being exposed to a screen almost daily, and keeping track of new practices and technologies in the market.
+However, it has been reflected more in the tech field in recent years due to the extreme fatigue and stress workers go through in the technology sector, such as working long hours, being exposed to a screen almost daily, and keeping track of new practices and technologies in the market.

-Causes of Tech Burnout
+What are the Causes of Tech Burnout?

-Burnout is typically caused by unrealistic expectations, tight deadlines, and a lack of work-life balance, but there are more causes of technology burnout, such as:
+Burnout is typically caused by unrealistic expectations, tight deadlines, and a lack of work-life balance.
+But there are more causes of technology burnout, such as:

 - High work pressure: High job demands such as long hours, heavy workload, or lack of support reduce motivation and performance, making tech workers feel stressed and exhausted, falling into tech burnout.